-4.6.1 Saturation Property of Luffa without A Blank Round
+4.6.1 Saturation Property of Luffav2

-A saturation attack (or Square attack) was originally proposed by Daemen et al. as the dedicated attack on a block cipher SQUARE [9].
+A saturation attack (or Square attack) was originally proposed by Daemen et al. as the dedicated attack on a block cipher SQUARE [11].
 The basic idea of the attack is similar to truncated differential attack, but it uses another property preserved by a permutation mapping.
 Assume that the attacker takes all possible inputs and gets the outputs of the permutation.
 Then the sum of outputs becomes zero.

 The message injection function MI and the consecutive permutations Q_j preserves this property.
 The output function OF also preserves the property.
 If there is no blank round and the attacker can take all values of the last message block, the sum of the outputs becomes zero.
 This is a kind of distinguisher and requires 2^{n_b} calculations.
+However, a blank round is always applied in Luffa v2 so that the saturation property does not hold after the blank round.